oughtinc/primer/chapters/debate.md

 ### The debate recipe

-If you want to challenge yourpause and see if you can use the pieces above to write a recipe that has agents take turns at a debate about a question.
+If you want to challenge yourself, pause and see if you can use the pieces above to write a recipe that has agents take turns at a debate about a question.

 Once you're ready, or if you just want to see the result, take a look at this recipe: